hayashi-ryo/UoPeople/EnglishComposition/diary.md

 6. Please give a message to your future self.
    1. How was my life in the future?
 I hope I get the next career and live a good life.
 To get my life better, I will study anything and glow up.
-   2.How has your life's journey been going?
+   2. How has your life's journey been going?
 I hope you are still smiling and staying positive.
 Hey, please don't forget me - your past self - and rememberto always be true to yourself.